 Services

 CCETR supports research projects that translate new or current research findings into community settings, ranging from brief initial research consultations to collaborations on grant applications, project implementation and dissemination.
 Most services are provided free of charge.
 Please contact us to talk in more detail about your specific needs.
+If you are interested in a consultation with CCETR, please submit a request.

 Facilitate collaborations